Frantic search for dozens missing in Brazil floods

 An estimated 9.5 million of Brazil's 215 million people live in areas at high risk of flooding or landslides -- often in impoverished favelas.

-With many roads still blocked by boulders and mud dumped there by landslides, some vacationers were evacuated by boat as intense helicopter traffic continued to and from the most affected areas.
+With many roads still blocked by boulders and mud, some vacationers were evacuated by boat as intense helicopter traffic continued to and from the most affected areas.

+The authorities urged tourists to leave the coastal areas, and Brazilian media reported that some tourists paid as much as 30,000 reais (almost $6,000) for a helicopter ride out.

-"There was no way to go anywhere," said Gabriel Bonavides, who was spending his holidays in a rented house with friends when disaster struck.
+"There was no way to go anywhere," said Gabriel Bonavides, who was spending his holiday in a rented house with friends when disaster struck.

 "We left the car there and had to return by boat," the 19-year-old law student told AFP.